JellyRollJunior/foods-of-taiwan/README.md

 -   Prettier config

 # TODO
-- h4 line height smaller (when breaks to newline, the spacing is too much)
 - Multiple categories
     - must select at least one category
     - food form category styling